Montana is home to many different species of wasps found all over the state.

 Equally important to note is that there are types of wasps in Montana.

-These parasitic wasps lay their eggs on the larvae of other insects, and when the larvae hatch, the cuckoo wasp larvae feed off of them until they emerge as adults.
+These parasitic wasps lay their eggs on the larvae of other insects.
+When the larvae hatch, the cuckoo wasp larvae feed on them until they emerge as adults.

 Because of their unique reproduction method, cuckoo wasps are significant predators in the food chain and help control pest populations.